Editorial Policies

 Publication Frequency

-IJRCS is a rapid journal that will publish four-issue a year in the period of January-March, April-June, July-September, and October-December.
+IJRCS is a rapid journal that will publish six issues a year in the period of January-February, March-April, May-June, July-August, September-October and November-December.

 Open Access Policy